ISISComputingGroup/ibex_developers_manual/Barndoors-and-Momentum-Slits-on-MUON-Front-End.md

 via a galil analogue output line.
 To allow control of this via the galil, it is now possible to change the command used by the galil for setting the motor - this is done using a PV like  $(P)MOTMTR0101_MOVE_CMD   and a %f within this string will be replaced with the requested position.
 A real galil would have this internally doing something like "PRA=%f" for "position relative axis A" - this can bet set to any valid galil command sequence.

+This means that the motors on MUONFE are disabled by design - a raw galil command is sent to the galil controller by labview VIs on each of EMU, MUSR, HIFI.
+For IBEX instruments this means they use an LVDCOM wrapper, which is the `MUONJAWS` ioc.